the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-planning.md

 Consider how you will set them up to hold a successful session whether that be hosting a practice session for them before attendees arrive, identifying some questions or topics they may want to avoid and helping to facilitate discussion, or by asking how they wish to be introduced to the attendees.

 If your event overlaps with a meal time, consider if their ability to eat or take a break will be impacted.
-If your event is in person, try to communicate with catering and ensure that there is a meal or alternative food is sourced and held aside for them.
+If your event is in-person, try to communicate with catering and ensure that there is a meal or alternative food is sourced and held aside for them.

 (cl-inclusive-events-planning-during-event-tech)=
 ### Technology